saiththerobo/btcprice-gnome-shell-extension/README.md

-# BTC Price — GNOME Shell Extension
+# Bitcoin Price — GNOME Shell Extension

 A minimal GNOME Shell extension that shows the current Bitcoin price in your top panel, updated every 60 seconds.